Cypress Community Coalition

 In 2017, Texas Department of State Health Services identified local childhood leukemia rates over twice the state average.
 Through THEA’s Community Health Surveys, we’ve observed children who’ve battled multiple types of cancer, adult leukemia, uterine cancer, lung cancer, and much more.

-What THEA Is Doing About The Threat
+What THEA Is Doing?

-We are currently partnered with the University of Texas Medical Branch to perform water and air testing for area residents.
+THEA is currently partnered with the University of Texas Medical Branch to perform water and air testing for area residents.
 The resulting data will help give us the facts to push the EPA to implement more effective protection measures.
 It is also raising awareness and engagement among people in the area.